Prachi-Tewari/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-Diabetes Prediction using Support Vector Machine Model This project aims to predict the likelihood of diabetes in individuals using machine learning techniques, specifically Support Vector Machine (SVM) model.
+Diabetes Prediction using Support Vector Machine Model.
+This project aims to predict the likelihood of diabetes in individuals using machine learning techniques, specifically Support Vector Machine (SVM) model.